Australia’s Future Underwater Warfare Capability – Project SM 2020

 What are the key issues facing acquisition of a New Submarine?
 Download a 2-page brief here (PDF 915 KB).

 A brief on the arguments underpinning the requirement for the future submarine capability and method of acquiring it can be downloaded here.
 (PDF 288 KB)

 Download SIA paper 'SM2020 - Australia's Strategic Sting' here (PDF 132 KB)

 Download presentation given to 'Seapower 2008' by Peter Briggs on 30 January 2008 here (PDF 388 KB)

-Download a brochure answering Frequently Asked Questions about the Future Submarine.
+Download a brochure answering Frequently Asked Questions about Australia's submarines.
 (PDF 389 KB)